How go grow broad beans

 How to Grow Broad Beans

 Broad beans are the hardiest of the bean family to grow, quick to germinate, in about 5-7 days of sowing, and they put on rapid growth producing a crop around June /July depending on the growing conditions.
+In more sheltered parts of the UK, with a soil which is well drained you can sow Broad beans in the autumn, the best known varieties for autumn sowings is Aquadulce Claudia' and the plants will overwinter.
+However if your soil is heavy, wet, poorly drained or in an exposed area Broad beans are best sown in the Spring.

 When growing Broad Beans they can be germinated from late February onwards.
 Fill suitable containers with compost, damp it and press down gently to ensure there are no air pockets and then place a bean seed about 7 cms down the container, sprinkle with a little compost and cover.
 Put in a warm place and germination should occur after a few days.
 Broad beans can be planted out in March/April and also sown direct into the veg plot.
 When growing Broad Beans in the veg plot or planting out note they will need some protection from severe weather.
 Plant in double rows 30 cms apart, shallow about 7 cms deep, plant every 15cms.